scala-js/scala-js-website/doc/interoperability/export-to-javascript.md

 will log the string `"Foo(3)"` to the console.
 This particular example works because it calls `toString()`, which is always exported to JavaScript.
 Other methods must be exported explicitly as shown in the next section.

-**Pre 0.6.15 note**: Before Scala.js 0.6.15, classes were exported using `@JSExport` instead of `@JSExportTopLevel`, with the same meaning.
-This is deprecated in 0.6.x, and not supported anymore in Scala.js 1.x.

 ## Exports with modules